wecand0/base91-go/README.md

 # basE91

-BasE91 with (safe) rlyeh's modification of standard alphabet.
-This impimentation is friedly for json/xml.
+BasE91 with (safe) r'lyeh modification of standard alphabet.
+This implementation is friendly for json/xml.